geogardenclub/geogardenclub.github.io/docs/user-guide/explore-a-chapter.md

 # Explore a Chapter

-:::tip Browse the chapter's database of crops, varieties, plantings, gardens, gardeners, and vendors.
+:::tip Browse the chapter's database of crops, varieties, plantings, gardens, and gardeners.
 :::

 ## Find the Chapter Index Screens